cypress-io/cypress-documentation/source/guides/references/error-messages.md

 This error occurs in CI when using `cypress run` without a valid Cypress binary cache installed on the system (on linux thats `~/.cache/Cypress`).

-To fix this error, follow instructions on {% url "caching the cypress binary in CI" continuous-integration#Caching-the-Cypress-Binary %}, then flush your CI cache to ensure a clean build.
+To fix this error, follow instructions on {% url "caching the cypress binary in CI" continuous-integration#Caching-the-Cypress-Binary %}, then bump the version of your CI cache to ensure a clean build.

 # Page Load Errors